How to Get a Credit Card When You Have Bad Credit

 Which Card Fits Your Needs?

-When you have bad credit, finding the right type of credit card for you, means finding a temporary solution.
+When you have a poor credit score, finding the right type of credit card for you, means finding a temporary solution.
 The goal should be to use this card to build credit and apply for better options.

 With this in mind, consider both the security deposit and spending amount of each card to fit your lifestyle.